Gifts of organic personal care

 Wishing you sensual, essentially organic, holidays!

 Story by Margaret Teich.
 This article originally appeared in Plenty in December 2008.
-The story was added to MNN.com in December 2009.
+The story was added to MNN.com.